mebeim/aoc/2020/README.md

 ```

 Applying [`.findall()`][py-re-findall] on a line of input using the above regexp
-will will split each time one of the alternatives matches and return a list of
+will split each time one of the alternatives matches and return a list of moves
-moves to follow to get to the wanted tile to flip.
+to follow to get to the wanted tile to flip.

 The code we're going to write from now on is very similar to the one we wrote
-for [day 17][d17]: the only thing we care about a specific point of our grid, is
+for [day 17][d17]: the only thing we care about a specific coordinate of our
-if that point is a black tile or not.
-To keep track of this information, all we
+grid, is if that coordinate represents a black tile or not.
+To keep track of
-need is a set of coordinates representing black tiles.
+this information, all we need is a set of coordinates representing black tiles,
+assuming any coordinate that is not in the set represents a white tile.

 Initially, the set will be empty.
-Then, for each line of input, we'll parse it
+Then we'll parse each line of input into a
-into a list of directions and pass it through `walk()` to get the final
+list of directions using the previously written regexp and pass it through
-coordinates of the tile to flip.
-Finally, to "flip" the tile we'll simply add
+`walk()` to get the final coordinates of the tile to flip.
+Finally, to "flip"
-the coordinates to our set *if and only if* they aren't in the set already
+the tile we'll simply add the coordinates to our set *if and only if* they
-(meaning the tile is being flipped from white to black side), or remove them if
+aren't in the set already (meaning the tile is being flipped from white to black
-they *are* already in the set (meaning the tile is being flipped from black to
+side), or remove them if they *are* already in the set (meaning the tile is
-white side).
+being flipped from black to white side).

 ```python
 grid = set() # coords of tiles with black side up